Bam92/abelmbula/content/blog/bubble-sort/index.md

 function bubbleSort(arr)
 Set isSwapped to true
 WHILE isSwapped = true
-    Set isSwapped to false
+    Reset isSwapped to false
     FOR each item in the arr
         IF current item > next item
             swap items
-            Set isSwapped to true
+            Reset isSwapped to true
         ENDIF
     ENDFOR
 ENDWHILE